Principal Investigators

 University of Michigan, Ann Arbor, MI

-Dr. Brad Zebrack is Professor at the University of Michigan School of Social Work and Rogel Cancer Center, Health Behavior and Outcomes Research program.
-Dr. Zebrack’s teaching and research interests are in the areas of health, medicine, cancer survivorship and quality of life.
-He is particularly interested in the effects of cancer on the human growth and development of adolescents and young adults.
+Dr. Brad Zebrack is a Professor at the University of Michigan School of Social Work and a member of the Health Behavior and Outcomes Research program at the Rogel Cancer Center.
+His teaching and research interests are in the areas of health, medicine, cancer survivorship and quality of life.
+He is particularly interested in the effects of cancer on human growth and the development of adolescents and young adults.
 His research has been funded over the past 25 years by the National Cancer Institute, American Cancer Society, the Patient-Centered Outcomes Research Institute, Livestrong, and Hope Lab Foundation.
-Dr. Zebrack has clinical social work experience in both pediatric and adult oncology, and currently serves on the medical advisory boards of several cancer support programs, including Triage Cancer, the Children’s Brain Tumor Foundation, First Descents, and the Cancer Support Community of Southeast Michigan.
+Dr. Zebrack has clinical social work experience in both pediatric and adult oncology and currently serves on the medical advisory boards of several cancer support programs, including Triage Cancer, the Children’s Brain Tumor Foundation, First Descents, and the Cancer Support Community of Southeast Michigan.

 James Klosky, PhD